-El Paso, which is in western Texas on the U.S.-Mexico border with Juarez as well as being very close to the southern border of New Mexico, has a metro population of nearly 800,000 - to the surprise of many, it's among the top 20 cities in the country in population, and the sixth-largest city in Texas.
+El Paso, which is in western Texas on the U.S.-Mexico border with Juarez as well as being very close to the southern border of New Mexico, has a metro population of nearly 830,000 - to the surprise of many, it's among the top 20 cities in the country in population, and the sixth-largest city in Texas.
 Although it's a somewhat conservative metropolis with a comparatively mild gay scene (at least relative to other cities its size around the country), El Paso does have a growing GLBT presence.
 The city's gay pride celebration, El Paso Sun City Pridefest, has become better attended in recent years, especially since the very recent change of timing.
-It used to be held in March but now takes place in early June - the dates this year are June 5 through June 9, 203.
+It used to be held in March but now takes place in June - the dates this year are June 19 through June 22, 2014.

 Additionally, numerous bars as well as gay-popular restaurants, hotels, and shops have special events throughout Pride Weekend.
 Check the helpful El Paso GLBT Community Center website as well as the statewide This Week in Texas Magazine.
 Also take a look at the useful travel site produced by the city's official tourism organization, Visit El Paso.